ErstonGreatman/discord-ffxiv-greatbot/README.md

 - Fashion Report - Fetches the latest Kaiyoko Star Fashion Report reddit post (!fashionreport)
 - Dice Roller - Rolls dice using a standard d20 formula with +- modifiers (!roll 1d20+3-2)

+### Planning
+What are we doing with this?
+See our Trello board here: [https://trello.com/b/gTzhNLih/greatbot](https://trello.com/b/gTzhNLih/greatbot)

+## Dev Stuff
 ### Environment Variables
 You'll need the following environment variables as shown in the .env.example
 ```